Bruno Freire

 How do we deal with low-sample performances?
 How much should we expect a player's performance to change as he gets more minutes?

-An interesting question I was recently asked by Rodrigo Picchioni, Lead Data Scout at Monaco, about our metrics at Gemini inspired me to write and share this post.
+An interesting question I was recently asked by Rodrigo Picchioni, Lead Data Scout at Monaco, inspired me to write and share this post.
 I’m also curious about the opinions of others in the industry on this challenge.

 "How much should we expect a player's performance to change as he gets more minutes?
 How does that affect the metrics?"

-At Gemini, we believe that low-sample performances should be treated as uncertain.
-What does that mean?
-Why?
+At Gemini, we treat low-sample performances as inherently uncertain.
+What does that mean, and why does it matter?

 Our goal is to automatically adjust player statistics when a player hasn't played much, so we can avoid overvaluing small flashes of brilliance that might just be luck.

-That said, our approach is to apply statistical padding (shrinkage).
+Concretely, our approach is to apply statistical padding (also known as shrinkage).
 By regressing toward the mean, we blend the player signal with a baseline/prior.

 In Bayesian terms, a prior is a probability distribution p(θ) over an unknown parameter θ.
-In our scenario, this prior is not necessarily a distribution, but rather a value that is estimated or assumed before seeing much of the player’s data.
+In our scenario, we do not explicitly model the full prior distribution; instead, we summarize it through a baseline value estimated or assumed before observing much of the player’s data.

 The prior mean represents our best guess for θ before observing much data.
-It could be the league's VAEP average, the player's position VAEP average or
+It could be the league-wide VAEP average, position-specific VAEP average or a conservative estimate, such as positional average minus 1.5 standard deviations.

 The prior strength, which controls how quickly this belief is overridden, corresponds to what we can think of as a minute-threshold: a denominator term that determines how much weight the baseline (prior mean) receives.
 However, rather than applying a universal minutes threshold, we can calculate appropriate minimums based on competition and position, since different positions and competitions have different variance patterns.